Gaithersburg Assault Lawyer

 Assault under Md.
 Code, Crim.
 Law § 3-201 refers to elements of both assault and battery as defined in common law.
 Generally, assault involves threats of physical harm, whereas battery consists of having physical contact that causes harm.
 An assault conviction, however, can encompass both threats of injury and the infliction of bodily harm on others.

 Assault falls into two categories under state law: first-degree assault and second-degree assault.
 The classification of an assault depends on the type of incident occurred, whether a weapon was involved, and whether severe bodily harm occurred.
+A Gaithersburg assault attorney can help individuals understand the charges they face.

 First-degree assault consists of individuals who intentionally cause or attempt to cause serious physical injuries to others, or who commit assault with a firearm.
 This section also defines serious physical injury as any bodily injury that: